Can you put Posts onto Pages in Blogger?home page", and asked how to put posts onto different pages in their blog.

 In this case, the condition to use is != instead of ==)

-If you do try this, then I strongly recommend that you consider the various options for giving your blog a home page, and make sure you accept the disadvantages of editing your template.
+If you do try this, then I strongly recommend that you consider the various options for giving your blog a home page, and make sure you are ok with the disadvantages of editing your theme.

 - Give your blog a "home page" using the custom-redirect option discussed in this post.